druidfi/stonehenge/README.md

 ### Using custom domain

-You can also use custom domain instead of `docker.sh`:
+You can also use custom domain instead of `docker.so`:

 ```
 $ make up DOCKER_DOMAIN=docker.druid.fi